dtcenter/MET/met/docs/Users_Guide/mode-td.rst

 }

 The weight entries listed above control how much weight is assigned to each pairwise attribute when computing a total interest value for object pairs.
-See Table [table_mtd-3D-Pair-Attribute] for a description of each weight option.
+See :ref:`table_mtd-3D-Pair-Attribute` for a description of each weight option.
 When the total interest value is computed, the weighted sum is normalized by the sum of the weights listed above.